GeoCat/qgis-bridge-plugin/docs/source/server_configuration.rst

 .. image:: ./img/servers_geoserver.png

 | You can set a (unique) name to identify the connection, the server URL, and the corresponding credentials (user with publish permissions).
 | The URL can point to the GeoServer base URL (e.g. ``http://localhost:8080/geoserver``) or the REST API URL (e.g. ``http://localhost:8080/geoserver/rest``).
 Both URLs will work.

+If required, you can create and publish Mapbox styles for vector tiles.
+Mapbox styles and sprite sheets will be processed after all layers were successfully published to GeoServer.

 Click :guilabel:`Test Connection` to verify that the connection can be established.